 Prerequisite: Students must have completed, or be concurrently enrolled in, Bankruptcy.
-LLMs can seek permission of the instructor to waive the prerequisite and enroll.
+LLMs and cross-registrants can seek permission of the instructor to waive the prerequisite and enroll.

 Exam Type: No Exam